engahmed1190/financial-demo/README.md

-# Financial Services Example Bot
+# Financial Services Example Bot Demo

 This is an example chatbot demonstrating how to build AI assistants for financial services and banking.
 This starter pack can be used as a base for your own development or as a reference guide for implementing common banking-industry features with Rasa.
 It includes pre-built intents, actions, and stories for handling conversation flows like checking spending history and transferring money to another account.